wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.9.3 =
+* [New] We're starting to work on a completely redesigned data layer, which will require less SQL resources and offer a much needed performance improvement.
+Stay tuned.
+* [New] Three new settings to turn off the tracker completely on specific links (internal and external), by class name, rel attribute or simply by URL.
+* [Update] MaxMind GeoLite IP has been updated to the latest version (2015-01-06).
+* [Fix] Bug affecting our add-ons setting page, in some specific circumstances (thank you, Erik).

 = 3.9.2 =
 * [New] Welcome our recommended partner, [ManageWP](https://managewp.com/?utm_source=A&utm_medium=Banner&utm_content=mwp_banner_25_300x250&utm_campaign=A&utm_mrl=2844).
 You will get a 10% discount on their products using our affiliation link.
-* [Fix] XSS Vulnerability introduced by the new Save Filters functionality (thank you, [Ryan](https://wpvulndb.com/vulnerabilities/7744))
+* [Fix] XSS Vulnerability introduced by the new Save Filters functionality (thank you, [Ryan](https://wpvulndb.com/vulnerabilities/7744)).

 = 3.9.1 =
 * [New] Quickly delete single pageviews in the Real-Time Log screen
 * [New] Option to fix an issue occurring when the DB server and the website are in different timezones.
-Please disable this option if your charts seem to be off.
+Please disable this option if your charts seem to be off!
 * [New] Using the new [WP Proxy CDN feature](https://github.com/jsdelivr/jsdelivr/issues/2632).
 Please contact us if you notice any problems with this new option, as this feature is still being tested.
 * [Update] Reintroduced the NO PANIC button under Settings > Maintenance > Miscellaneous
 * [Fix] Conflict with WP-Jalali, which forces date_i18n to return not western numerals but their Farsi representation